-The KiA project provides prevention and support interventions, builds capacity, increases knowledge and reduces risks around HIV/STIs among African newcomers.
-SERC staff work with community leaders to improve their capacity to discuss sexually transmitted and blood borne infection (STBBI) and related prevention efforts.
-Community leaders work within the project to reduce intersectional stigma that contributes to an increased vulnerability in the transmission of STBBIs.
+The KiA project provides prevention and support interventions, builds capacity, increases knowledge, and reduces risks around HIV/STIs among African newcomers.
+SERC staff work with community leaders to improve their capacity to discuss sexually transmitted and blood-borne infection (STBBI) and related prevention efforts.
+Community leaders work within the project to reduce the intersectional stigma that contributes to an increased vulnerability in the transmission of STBBIs.

 Community members were integral in the design and implementation of the project.
-The success of our project relies heavily in collaboration with local ethnocultural or community organizations, including community leaders, community resource people and service providers.
+The success of our project relies heavily on collaboration with local ethnocultural or community organizations, including community leaders, community resource people, and service providers.
 Our sessions are delivered either in the group’s first language or in English with interpretation.
-Careful attention is taken to respond with ongoing community needs, ensuring activities are held at times that are convenient to community members, including weekends, evenings, and responsive to community events such as weddings, funerals, and religious celebrations.
+Careful attention is taken to respond to ongoing community needs, ensuring activities are held at times that are convenient to community members, including weekends and evenings, and responsive to community events such as weddings, funerals, and religious celebrations.